Quality Frequently Asked Questions (FAQs)

 - 1.0 measures may earn up to 5.0 weighted points

 - 5.0 measures may earn up to 25.0 weighted points

 The Gate score is calculated by dividing the total earned weighted points by the total possible weighted points.
 A perfect Gate score is 5.0.

-What can I do about patients on my list who aren’t really mine?
+What can I do about patients who aren't really mine?

-How do I remove a patient from a measure if they don’t really meet the criteria?
+How do I remove a patient from a measure if they don't meet the criteria?

 The key to removing any patient from a measure for cause is documentation in the medical record.
 The patient’s chart must support the appeal that the patient should be excluded from the population.
 For example, to exclude a woman from the Cervical Cancer Screening Measure the chart must explicitly support the absence of the cervix through the documentation: